easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-Testing.md

 > In GitlabCI there is a playwright stage for running examples "automatically".

-To execute a playwright test in GitlabCI we use docker image.
-For each branch, new docker image is being created, which is saved in Gitlab registers: https://git.easy.cz/devel/devel/container_registry.
+To execute playwright tests in GitlabCI we use docker images.
+For each branch, new docker image is created, which is saved in Gitlab registry: https://git.easy.cz/devel/devel/container_registry.

 The name of the image contains the name of the branch for which it was created.